Interwar France: Religion

 Almost all of the population used church services primarily to mark important life events, such as baptism, marriage and funerals.
 Otherwise, religiosity was steadily declining and already varied enormously across France.
-The largest groupings the devout Catholics, the passive Catholics, the anticlerical secularists, and small minorities of Protestants and Jews.
+The largest groupings were the devout Catholics, the passive Catholics, the anticlerical secularists, and small minorities of Protestants and Jews.

 Pope Benedict XV (1914–1922) ended Pope Pius X's harsh anti-modernist crusade and returned to the tolerant policies of Pope Leo XIII.
-That enabled the French modernizers, such as Christian Democrat Marc Sangnier, who had led the liberal Sillon until the Church pressured him into shutting it down, to be restored to the Church's good graces.
+That enabled the French modernizers, such as Christian democrat Marc Sangnier, who had led the liberal-leftist Le Sillon until the Church pressured him into shutting it down, to be restored to the Church's good graces.
 The new spirit from Rome enabled a permanent end to the rancorous prewar battles between secularism on one hand and Church on the other.
 It had climaxed in a major victory for the anticlerical Republicans in the 1905 French law on the Separation of the Churches and the State, which disestablished the Catholic Church and took legal control of all its buildings and lands.

 Reconciliation was enabled by the wartime dedication of so many Catholics fighting and dying for the nation and so most allegations of disloyalty disappeared.
 More immediately, the conservatives secured a large majority in the Chamber of Deputies In the 1919 elections, and Aristide Briand took the opportunity for reconciliation.
 In 1920, 80 members of Parliament joined the delegation to Rome for the canonization of Joan of Arc.
 Formal diplomatic relations were reestablished in January 1921.
 In December 1923 the government set up diocesan associations under control of bishops for the administration of church property that had been seized two decades earlier.

-In January 1924, the pope approved, and the church was reestablished in the dominant position in French society.
+In January 1924, the Briand-Ceretti Agreement was approved by Pope Pius XI and the Holy See recognised the Catholic Associations Culturelles established after the 1905 laws.
 The Catholics set up numerous local organizations, especially youth groups, to try to combat falling activism among the remaining church members.
 In 1919, the Church established a union, French Confederation of Christian Workers (CFTC), to bargain with employers and act as a political force.
 It was in competition with socialist and communist labor unions.
 However, only a few industrial workers were unionized until the 1930s.

+In 1929, Pope Pius XI condemned the royalist movement Action Française, which until then was supported by a large number of Catholics, clergy and laity alike.
+Several of the works of the movement's founder Charles Maurras were placed into the Index Librorum Prohibitorum, alongside the movement's official newspaper.
+This was a devastating blow to the movement.
+On 8 March 1927, AF members were prohibited from receiving the sacraments.
+Many of its members left (two Catholics who were forced to look for a different path in politics and life were writers François Mauriac and Georges Bernanos); and it entered a period of decline.
+Condemnation was repealed by Pope Pius XII in 1939.